C.F. Martin Guitar Sizes

 for the single 0.

-The first 000 size Martin was introduced in 1902, and the first two
+The first 000 size Martin was introduced in 1902.
+The early larger

-000-42 Martins, including this steel string Ditson above, appeared in
+The first two 000-42 Martins, including this steel string Ditson,

 In the first twenty full years of 000 production, Martin never sold more